Feeling relaxed, says Asad Umar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Former finance minister Asad Umar on Saturday said he was feeling relaxed after tendering resignation from the federal cabinet.
+ISLAMABAD: Former finance minister Asad Umar Saturday said he was feeling relaxed after his tendering resignation from the federal cabinet.

 Talking to the ruling Pakistan Tehreek-e-Insaf (PTI) workers, prior to departing for Karachi, the senior party leader clarified that he was not severing contacts with Islamabad and that he would keep coming here, as much required.
 He said that he would like to spend remaining time in Karachi.

-ISLAMABAD: Former finance minister Asad Umar on Saturday said he was feeling relaxed after tendering resignation from the federal cabinet.
+ISLAMABAD: Former finance minister Asad Umar Saturday said he was feeling relaxed after his tendering resignation from the federal cabinet.

 Talking to the ruling Pakistan Tehreek-e-Insaf (PTI) workers, prior to departing for Karachi, the senior party leader clarified that he was not severing contacts with Islamabad and that he would keep coming here, as much required.
 He said that he would like to spend remaining time in Karachi.